Welcome to AAMA - the Afro-Asiatic Morphology Archive.

 | termcluster have in common"

-|----:terms "vector of vectors, the first of which enumerates the
+|----:terms "list of lists, the first of which enumerates the

 | properties which differentiate individual terms, while